-Our Thrust Ranking Explained
+Our Power Ranking Explained

 Although our list is sorted from the highest to the lowest thrust, it’s important to understand that trolling motor makers use different methodologies when testing their products.